-King & Spalding's Government Matters team boasts a bench full of sector specialists and former government seniors to provide a deep understanding of the regulatory landscape surrounding issues of national security.
+King & Spalding‘s Government Matters team boasts a bench full of sector specialists and former government seniors to provide a deep understanding of the regulatory landscape surrounding issues of national security.
 Boosted by the 2024 addition of former U.S. DoJ counsel Robert Hur, the practice is capable of assisting across a comprehensive spectrum of matters including national security risks, sensitive investigations and law enforcement engagement.
-Hur leads the practice alongside Christine Savage, who handles CFIUS, Export Controls and Sanctions matters, and Sumon Dantiki who focuses on sensitive government investigations.
-Philip Ludvigson is the firm's CFIUS expert.
+Hur leads the practice alongside Christine Savage, who handles CFIUS, Export Controls and Sanctions matters.
+Philip Ludvigson is the firm’s CFIUS expert.
 Jamieson Greer is a important member of the team.
+Sumon Dantiki departed the team in September 2025.

 Legal 500 Editorial commentary